DSDBOC/SagicorAccount/README.md

 ## **Features**

-### 1. **Link Bank Accounts to FLOW Account**
+### 1. **Link Bank Accounts to FLOW/Sagicor Life Account**
-   Users can link their bank account to their FLOW account to make payments.
+   Users can link their bank account to their FLOW/Sagicor Life account to make payments.

 ### 2. **View Bank Account Details**
    Users can view their existing bank accounts, including account type, account number, and balance.

 ### 3. **Make Payments**
-   Users can make payments from their linked bank accounts to their FLOW accounts.
+   Users can make payments from their linked bank accounts to their FLOW/Sagicor Life accounts.

 ### 4. **Add Bank Accounts**
    Users can add new bank accounts to their profile with account details and an initial balance.